 Louisiana’s Casino Brands

 As soon as applications are available for online sports betting apps in Louisiana, the major players in sportsbooks will be sure to partner with the many casinos in the state.
+Up to 20 casinos will feature sportsbook offerings and have one or two sportsbook skins for mobile betting.

 Many of the biggest names in the US casino industry own and operate properties in Louisiana.
 The state’s most popular casino, L’Auberge Casino Resort Lake Charles, is owned by Gaming and Leisure Properties and operated by Penn National Gaming.